Tasks

 OSPF authentication is configured in two distinct steps:

-1. Enable authentication (clear-text or MD5) at the interface level or global level.
+Step 1.
+Enable authentication (clear-text or MD5) at the interface level or global level.

-2. Configure the string used for authentication, as well as the key number only for MD5 authentication.
+Step 2.
+Configure the string used for authentication, as well as the key number only for MD5 authentication.

 The common confusion with OSPF authentication comes from the fact that the first of these steps, enabling the authentication, can be done in two ways: at the interface level and under the global OSPF process.
 When OSPF authentication is enabled under the global process, it applies to all interfaces in that area.
-In this particular example, R3 has the commands area 0 authentication and area 1 authentication message-digest configured under the OSPF process.
-This means that all interfaces in area 0 run clear-text authentication, and all interfaces in area 1 run MD5 authentication.

 OSPF authentication, like EIGRP authentication, can be verified simply based on the fact that an adjacency has formed, as seen below: